apache/zeppelin/docs/interpreter/python.md

 ## IPython Support

 IPython is more powerful than the default python interpreter with extra functionality.
-You can use IPython2 or IPython3 which depends on which python you set `zeppelin.python`.
+You can use IPython with Python2 or Python3 which depends on which python you set `zeppelin.python`.

    **Pre-requests**